Jaxpi/Jax-To-Do/readme.md

 ## Future

-Features to be added in the future are:
+Features to be added in the future are:<br>
--calendar button to optionally set a deadline
+-calendar button to optionally set a deadline<br>
--click and drag to rearrange items
+-click and drag to rearrange items<br>
--double click items to edit them
+-double click items to edit them<br>
--color code items orange the day before their deadline and move above other items -color code items red the day of the deadline (and beyond) and move above other items -split input boxes to have one bolded title box and one content box -fix the appearance of the checkmark and maintain strike-out effect upon refresh -make app installable as a PWA for use on desktop and mobile devices -utilize log-in features and web API's to make the lists accessible on multiple devices
+-color code items orange the day before their deadline and move above other items<br>
+-color code items red the day of the deadline (and beyond) and move above other items<br>
+-split input boxes to have one bolded title box and one content box<br>
+-fix the appearance of the checkmark and maintain strike-out effect upon refresh<br>
+-make app installable as a PWA for use on desktop and mobile devices<br>
+-utilize log-in features and web API's to make the lists accessible on multiple devices